VirtusLab/scala-cli/website/docs/configuration.md

 `scala-cli` can be configured in several ways:
 - on the command-line
-- in a configuration file
-- some options can also be specified directly in `.scala` and `.sc` files
+- directly in `.scala` and `.sc` files

-Parameters on the command-line take precedence over parameters in configuration files or sources.
+Parameters on the command-line take precedence over parameters in sources.
 That way, you can quickly override parameters from the command-line.

-Note that the configuration format and options in `.scala` files are likely to evolve and be unified in the near future.
+Note that the configuration options and syntax in `.scala` files is likely to evolve in the future.

 ## Command-line